M4Diffuser: Multi-View Diffusion Policy with Manipulability-Aware Control for Robust Mobile Manipulation: Related Work

 \subsection{Imitation Learning for Robotic Manipulation}

-Imitation learning has been widely adopted in robotic manipulation due to its data efficiency and ease of training.
+Imitation learning and generative models have been widely adopted in robotic manipulation due to its data efficiency and ease of training~\cite{zhang2025contactdexnet,wang2024tooleenet,xu2025funcanon,zhang2025responsiblerobotbench,zhang2025omnidexvlg}.
 Early approaches relied on behavior cloning and offline expert demonstrations.
 More recent advances, such as Diffusion Policy~\cite{chi2024diffusionpolicy} and ACT~\cite{zhao2023learningfinegrainedbimanualmanipulation}, have introduced denoising diffusion models and transformer architectures to achieve superior generalization and success rates.
-The teleoperation platform is developed for data collection~\cite{fu2024mobile}.
+To collect training data for these policies, we develop a teleoperation platform for mobile manipulation~\cite{fu2024mobile}.